Get

 6. They’re Being Protective

-Dogs are highly social creatures that would naturally live in packs if they were left to their own devices in the wild.
-If a member of their pack is in danger, the others often work together to defend them.
-Pet dogs may bite if they believe that their family members are in peril.
+Dogs are highly social creatures that live in packs if left to their own devices in the wild.
+If a pack member is in danger, the others often defend them.
+Pet dogs may bite if they believe their family members are in peril.
 Dogs that have always been gentle may also show protective aggression after they’ve whelped a litter of puppies or when their humans bring home a child.
-This maternal aggression is generally born out of the new mother’s need for a safe space for her puppies.
+This maternal aggression is generally born from the new mother’s need for a safe space for her puppies.

-While many owners seek out protective qualities in their dogs, this can be problematic when the pup starts nipping at or showing aggression toward anyone who’s not thought of as a family member, including relatives or friends.
+While many owners seek protective qualities in their dogs, they can be problematic when the pup starts nipping at or showing aggression toward anyone who’s not considered a family member, including relatives or friends.

 angry mother dog